shgnplaatjies/GautrainCostCalculator/README.md

 ## Why?

-I created this script to help my BBD colleagues (especially those in the Graduate program) keep track of their transport costs for those sweet, sweet claimbacks.
+I created this script to keep track of my transport costs for those sweet, sweet claimbacks.
 Also, it's pretty nice to have a quick tool to calculate your expenses and make sure you're not spending more than you've planned to on the Gautrain.

 ## Limitations